aiven/devportal/docs/products/postgresql/reference/plan-iops.rst

 The instance types can vary to other equivalent types in different regions.

-.. note:: For custom plans, if you want to know the node types for IOPS limitation, please contact support team at ``support@aiven.io``.
+.. note:: For custom plans, if you want to know the node types for IOPS limitation, please contact the support team at ``support@aiven.io``.